paradigmxyz/ress/README.md

 ### Components

 To run a ress node successfully you need the following components:
-1. Ress node (statless) connected to a Consensus Client
+1. Ress node (stateless) connected to a Consensus Client
 2. Reth node (stateful) connected to a Consensus Client

 ```mermaid